 TMJ Closing problems include:

-Your dentist is usually involved in the management of TMJ closing disorders such as bruxism due to the the addition of teeth occlusion.
-In some cases, an occlusion splint or bite plate may be recommended.
+Your dentist is usually involved in the management of TMJ closing disorders such as bruxism (teeth grinding) due

 TMJ Physiotherapy Treatment & TMJ Exercises

 Your specific TMJ exercises will be prescribed following a thorough TMJ assessment by your TMJ physiotherapist.

 Every case of TMJ dysfunction is different.
 Please check with your Craniofacial or TMJ physiotherapist for their professional opinion. on what treatment plan is best for you.